raulrozza/next-simple-store/README.md

 This is a simple store app where the user can register customers, products and then order some of those products.
 The main goal of the app is to test NextJS as a backend using tRPC and Prisma.

-You can check the live demo [by clicking here](https://next-simple-store.vercel.app/).

 ## Tools

 The main tools used for this project are: